karlili/lww-project/README.md

 ###Methods
-There are 3 method available
+The test methods are to test around the 3 method available from the LWWSet class.

 1. `add(content)` - to add an element to the Add Set (A) of the LWW Set
     * Test __Add 1 element to Add Set__ verify if element is added